hanjanirina/hanjanirina.github.io/_pages/about.md

   - /about.html
 ---

-I joined the Economics Ph.D. program at the University of Michigan in August 2023.
-My research interests range from Development, International Economics to Economic Hisotry.
+I started the Economics Ph.D. program at the University of Michigan in August 2023.
+My research interests range from Development, International Economics to Economic History.
 In the past, I have worked at the Empirical Studies of Conflict Group at Princeton University.
 You can find my latest CV/ Resume [here](/files/HNR_RES_1223.pdf).
 You can reach me at [nirina@umich.edu](mailto:nirina@umich.edu).

 <!-- A data-driven personal website
 ======